alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 When it comes to trust, we do not expect the same level of evidence when assessing the trustworthiness of different people, objects, or systems.
 A trustworthy doctor, for example, is not assessed by the same standards as a trustworthy friend.
 And, similarly, the trustworthiness of an AI chatbot used in customer services is not (and ought not) be evaluated by the same measures as an AI chatbot used to support people with their mental health.

 In short, when we speak of 'trustworthy assurance' we are creating room for a wide variety of associated goals and standards, to accommodate the complexity alluded to in the previous sections.
-These can, of course include goals and standards related to ‘safety’ or ‘clinical efficacy’, but for present purposes we are primarily interested in those goals that have an ethical significance.
+These can, of course include goals and standards related to ‘safety’ or ‘clinical efficacy’, which carry their own ethical significance.
+However, for present purposes we are primarily interested in those goals that are directly framed in terms of ethical principles (e.g. fairness).

 Our project focused directly on a methodology for making the assessment, communication, and realisation of these goals more robust and transparent.
 The methodology is known as ‘argument-based assurance’ and we can define this methodology as follows: